Adaptive tensor train metadynamics for high-dimensional free energy exploration: Results and discussion

 \subsection{Trialanine and ditryptophan}

-For both trialanine ($D=6$) and ditryptophan ($D=8$), grid storage is no longer feasible given our computational resources, so version (c) and TT-Metadynamics are the only possible biasing schemes.
-In both Figs.~\ref{fig:trialanine} and \ref{fig:ditryptophan}, TT-Metadynamics initially converges slower, but crosses over and outperforms standard metadynamics beyond roughly 200~ns.
-As expected, the advantage of TT-Metadynamics grows with dimension (i.e., is more noticeable for ditryptophan in Fig.~\ref{fig:ditryptophan} than trialanine in Fig.~\ref{fig:trialanine}).
+For both trialanine ($D=6$) and ditryptophan ($D=8$), grid storage is no longer feasible given our computational resources, so we can only compare version (c) and TT-Metadynamics.
+As seen in Fig.~\ref{fig:ditryptophan} and Figs.~\ref{fig:trialaninephi1}--\ref{fig:ditryptophanchi22} in the Supporting Information, TT-Metadynamics initially converges more slowly but outperforms standard metadynamics beyond roughly 150~ns for both systems.
+As expected, the advantage of TT-Metadynamics grows with dimension (i.e., is more noticeable for ditryptophan than trialanine).
 In Fig.~\ref{fig:ditryptophan}, both the dark blue (TT-Metadynamics) and light blue (standard metadynamics) curves show sharp spikes.
-These are the moments when the energetic basin at around 1~radians was discovered by the simulations for the first time.
-In both cases, it took several tens of nanoseconds for the simulation to successfully overcome the very tall energetic barrier ($>15~k_{\text{B}}T$) that separates the regions explored early in the simulation and this new basin.
+These correspond to the times when the simulations first crossed the barrier of $>15~k_{\text{B}}T$ at 0 radians and discovered the free energetic basin at around 1~radian.
 Even though the spike occurs sooner in the standard metadynamics case, beyond these spikes, free energy curves from TT-Metadynamics consistently remain more accurate than ones from standard metadynamics.

 For both trialanine and diptryptophan, accuracies of standard metadynamics-based free energies appear to plateau.
 In addition to severely hampering the speed of the simulation, the boundless accumulation of Gaussian functions in memory likely causes a significant buildup of numerical precision errors.